Cosys-Lab/Cosys-AirSim/docs/ros_cplusplus.md

 docker run --rm -it --net=host -v <your-AirSim-folder-path>:/home/testuser/AirSim airsim-ros:latest bash
 ```

-The above command mounts the AirSim directory to the home directory inside the container.
+The above command mounts the Cosys-AirSim directory to the home directory inside the container.
 Any changes you make in the source files from your host will be visible inside the container, which is useful for development and testing.
 Now follow the steps from [Build](#build) to compile and run the ROS wrapper.